mbta/mbta_metro/README.md

 If any JS assets have changed, publish a new [npm package](assets/README.md#publishing).

-Edit the `VERSIONS` file so that the *next* hex version points to the npm version you just published.
+Then, bump the hex version:

 ```
-0.0.17-0.0.23
+%> mix mbta_metro.version [patch | minor | major]
 ```

-Then publish to hex as normal:
+You can now publish to hex:

 ```
 %> mix hex.publish